Introduction to Aave

-Aave is a decentralised non-custodial liquidity market protocol where users can participate as depositors or borrowers.
-Depositors provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralised (perpetually) or undercollateralised (one-block liquidity) fashion.
+Aave is a decentralised non-custodial liquidity market protocol where users can participate as suppliers or borrowers.
+Suppliers provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralised (perpetually) or undercollateralised (one-block liquidity) fashion.

 Aave Protocol has been audited and secured.
-The protocol is completely open source, which allows anyone to interact with an user interface client, API or directly with the smart contracts on the Ethereum network.
+The protocol is completely open source, which allows anyone to interact with a user interface client, API or directly with the smart contracts on the Ethereum network.
 Being open source means that you are able to build any third-party service or application to interact with the protocol and enrich your product.

-In order to use to interact with Aave protocol, you simply deposit your preferred asset and amount.
-After depositing, you will earn passive income based on the market borrowing demand.
-Additionally, depositing assets allows you to borrow by using your deposited assets as a collateral.
-Any interest you earn by depositing funds helps offset the interest rate you accumulate by borrowing.
+In order to interact with Aave protocol, you simply supply your preferred asset and amount.
+After supplying, you will earn passive income based on the market borrowing demand.
+Additionally, supplying assets allows you to borrow by using your supplied assets as a collateral.
+Any interest you earn by supplying funds helps offset the interest rate you accumulate by borrowing.